|◄ AUGUST ►|

 ▲Thursday, August 10

-Aug 10: On the east coast, the KPA’s 5th division has infiltrated around the South Koreans at Changsa-dong (Jangsa-ri) and cut the coastal road below them at Hunghae, just five miles (8 km) north of Pohang.
+Aug 10: Korean War: South Koreans surrounded on east coast; North Koreans driven back at Waegwan.
+On the east coast, the KPA’s 5th division has infiltrated around the South Koreans at Changsa-dong (Jangsa-ri) and cut the coastal road below them at Hunghae, just five miles (8 km) north of Pohang.
 The South Korean 3rd Division is now surrounded.
 In the Taegu (Daegu) sector, air strikes and artillery hit North Korean positions at Hill 268, just twelve miles (19 km) from the South Korean temporary capital.
 American forces direct tank fire from the principal highway northwest of the hill, while artillery fire is launched from the south.
 Trapped between the two fires, the North Koreans try to retreat back across the Naktong (Nakdong) River.
 Out of an estimated force of a thousand North Korean People’s Army (KPA) soldiers, only three hundred survivors recross the river to the west bank.

-Aug 10: Since Monday, the North’s Korean People’s Army (KPA) in the Chinju (Jinju)-Masan Front at the far southwestern flank of the Pusan (Busan) Perimieter has successfully thwarted the first American counter-attack of the war.
-That’s when the 2d Battalion of the 35th U.S. Infantry Division stepped off from a narrow passage known as “the Notch” to begin a northern push to Chinju (Jinju).
+Aug 10: Korean War: North Koreans frustrate American counterattack.
+Since Monday, the North’s Korean People’s Army (KPA) in the Chinju (Jinju)-Masan Front at the far southwestern flank of the Pusan (Busan) Perimeter has successfully thwarted the first American counter-attack of the war.
+The counterattack began three days ago when the 2d Battalion of the 35th U.S. Infantry Division stepped off from a narrow passage known as “the Notch” to begin a northern push to Chinju (Jinju).
 After a hard five-hour battle, the 2nd reached its objective just to the east of Muchon-ni, where they were supposed to have met the The 5th Regimental Combat Team that was to come up a secondary road from Chindong-ni (Jindong-ri).
-But the 5th, along with a Marine brigade that was supposed to take a more southerly route through Kosong (Goseong) and Sachon (Sacheon) to cut off the enemy at the rear, have been bottled up at Chigdong-ni.
+But the 5th, along with a Marine brigade that was supposed to take a more southerly route through Kosong (Goseong) and Sachon (Sacheon) to cut off the enemy at the rear, have been bottled up at Chindong-ni.
 KPA forces on Fox Hill blocked their way forward, and other KPA forces manning a roadblock to the east of Chindong-ni had cut off the supply line from Masan.
 Those threats have finally been removed, and the 5th Combat Team and the 1st Provisional Marine Brigade begin their part of the counter-attack, three days late.
 By nightfall, Marines get halfway to Kosong (Goseong).
 But the 5th is stopped at Pongam-ni (Bongam-ri), which sits in an extremely narrow valley, sandwiched between a ridge of Mount Sobuk-san and another ridge to the south.
 KPA forces from the southern ridges, supported by more troops in the Sobuk-san stronghold, halt the 5th’s westward movement for the next four days of bitter fighting in what becomes known as Bloody Gulch.

-Aug 10: The first shipment of American military aid arrives in Saigon, capital of the French Indochina State of Vietnam.
+Aug 10: American military aid arrives in Saigon.
+The first shipment of American military aid arrives in Saigon, capital of the French Indochina State of Vietnam.
 French troops guard the ship while its cargo of bulldozers, transport and combat equipment is offloaded by Vietnamese workers.
 The cargo will go toward supporting France and the newly-proclaimed the government of Vietnam in its fight against the Vietminh insurgency.
 Vietnam gained limited sovereignty within the French Union in February, with France retaining control over foreign policy and military affairs.

 ▲Friday, August 11